 School tours must be scheduled 60 days in advance on a Wednesday or Thursday at 9:30 a.m. or 1:00 p.m.
 We can only schedule one tour each morning and each afternoon.
 Please allow 90 minutes for your visit to the Hall of Laureates.
 If you have special requests or circumstances, please let us know in advance.

 For an optimal educational experience, The World Food Prize requests that groups be no more than 40 students with a minimum of four teachers or chaperones who stay with their group for the entire time.

 We request that students leave backpacks, cell phones and other items on their bus, if possible.
 If not, we request that the students’ bags be left in a designated space in the Hall.
 No food or drink are allowed in the Hall of Laureates.

-The students’ tour will begin with a ten-minute orientation video that gives background on the Hall of Laureates and The World Food Prize.
-We will provide a worksheet with a clipboard and pencil for each student.
-After a brief discussion of the video, students will be split into two groups.
+The students’ tour will begin with a ten-minute orientation that gives background on the Hall of Laureates and The World Food Prize.
+After a brief discussion, students will be split into two groups.
 They will then travel through the rooms with a docent who will provide background information on the themes and artwork in each space.

 To schedule a school tour please contact Kate Levasseur at email@example.com.